Lora-net/SWDR007/README.md

 This repository contains the software driver that enables the [LR11xx family](https://www.semtech.com/products/wireless-rf/lora-edge) of silicon to support the Sidewalk protocol when paired with the [SiLabs EFR32MG24 MCU](https://www.silabs.com/development-tools/wireless/proprietary/pro-kit-for-amazon-sidewalk?tab=overview) and  [Amazon Sidewalk - SoC Bluetooth Sub-GHz Hello Neighbor](https://docs.silabs.com/amazon-sidewalk/latest/sidewalk-getting-started/create-and-compile-application#create-an-amazon-sidewalk-project) SDK.

-It contains four examples, *example_lr11xx, example_wifi, example_gnss and example_gnss_wifi*.
+It contains four examples: *example_lr11xx, example_wifi, example_gnss and example_gnss_wifi*.

-AWS sub-directory contains the AWS Lambda implementation that enables re-assembly of the packet stream in AWS IOT Core.
+The AWS sub-directory contains the AWS Lambda implementation that enables re-assembly and routing of the packet stream from the application in AWS IOT Core.

 You can learn more about the source code details from the [readme-SiLabs](./readme-SiLabs.md).